anojndr/RAG-Forge/DOCS.md

 ### 1. System Dependencies

 -   **Go**: Version 1.23.1 or higher.
 -   **Python**: Version 3.8 or higher, along with `pip`.
-Required for the YouTube transcript extractor's automatic setup.
+The application will use these to create its own isolated environment.
 -   **poppler-utils**: Provides `pdftotext` for PDF extraction.
     -   **On Ubuntu/Debian**: `sudo apt-get update && sudo apt-get install -y poppler-utils`
     -   **On macOS (Homebrew)**: `brew install poppler`
 -   **Chromium-based Browser**: Required for Twitter/X extraction.
-The extractor uses browser automation to scrape content.
     -   Install Google Chrome, Chromium, or another compatible browser.

 ### 2. Python Packages
-The application now manages its own Python dependencies in a local virtual environment (`venv`) folder. **You no longer need to install `youtube-transcript-api` manually.** The API will create the `venv` and install the package on its first run if needed.
+**No manual installation is needed!** The application manages its own Python dependencies in a local virtual environment (`./venv`).
+On its first run, the API will automatically:
+1. Create the `venv` folder if it doesn't exist.
+2. Install all required Python packages (e.g., `youtube-transcript-api`) into it.

 ### 3. Application Setup